Green iguana

 The green iguana (Iguana iguana), also known as the American iguana or the common green iguana, is a large, arboreal, mostly herbivorous species of lizard of the genus Iguana.
 Usually, this animal is simply called the iguana.
 The green iguana ranges over a large geographic area; it is native from southern Brazil and Paraguay as far north as Mexico.
+It is highly invasive in many subtropical and tropical environments throughout the world.

 A herbivore, it has adapted significantly with regard to locomotion and osmoregulation as a result of its diet.
 It grows to 1.7 m in length from head to tail, although a few specimens have grown more than 2 m with bodyweights upward of 20 lb.

-Commonly found in captivity as a pet due to its calm disposition and bright colors, it can be very demanding to care for properly.
-Space requirements and the need for special lighting and heat can prove challenging to the hobbyist.
+Although this species is commonly kept as a pet because of its disposition and coloration, it can be challenging to care for properly.
+Its requirements for adequate space, lighting, and heat can be difficult for hobbyists to meet.